We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Laser therapy: Less commonly, people may undergo laser therapy, which involves using

 pulses of lightto kill the bacteria that cause pimples.
 Multiple sessions may be necessary to produce results.

-- Pimple extraction: During pimple extraction, a doctor or dermatologist uses sterile tools to remove the pimple.
+- Pimple extraction: A doctor or dermatologist uses sterile tools to remove the pimple during pimple extraction.
 This procedure is expensive and time-consuming, so it is typically a last resort when other treatments have proven ineffective.

 Some anecdotal evidence suggests that certain home remedies may help get rid of pimples on the lips.
 Options include:

-- Tea tree oil: Research indicates that tea tree oil can be beneficial in the treatment of pimples.
-It may
+- Tea tree oil: Research indicates that products containing tea tree oil can help treat pimples.
+These products may

 - Aloe vera: Aloe vera has anti-inflammatory, soothing, and moisturizing